-Project forecasting is something managers do all the time: we forward-schedule tasks, plan how much money we’ll need in Quarter 4 and book resources for activities that haven’t happened yet.
+Project managers forecast the future all the time: we forward-schedule tasks, plan how much money we’ll need in Quarter 4 and book resources for activities that haven’t happened yet.

 But how much do you really know about the business of predicting the future?
-I caught up with forecasting superhero William W. Davis for a quick primer in forward planning.
+I caught up with forecasting superhero William M. Davis for a quick primer in forward planning.

 William, what’s the difference between predicting and forecasting the future?